johan-lejdung/golang-prototype/README.md

 # golang-proto
-A GoLang prototype that contains an example of how one might use Protobuf, gRPC and PubSub to communicate both internally and with clients
+A GoLang prototype that contains an example of how one might use Protobuf together with either gRPC or PubSub to communicate with other services and clients

 # Installation